A home remedy for cold & flu season

 Fill the tub with bath water that’s between 99 – 100 degrees F (you can use the same thermometer you use to check to your child’s temperature).
 Just be sure the bath water isn’t too hot or too cold.

-Awww... now relax!
-Go ahead and stay in the gingery-tub for as long as it’s comfortable, adding more warm water as needed.
+Go ahead and stay in the gingery tub for as long as it’s comfortable, adding more warm water as needed.

-When you’re ready to get out of the bath, be careful not to stand up too quickly!
-Ginger baths tend to relax our kidney systems, which can often lower our blood pressure a little.
-If you feel a slight bit light headed when you stand up, try strongly contracting your thigh muscles – this should help.
+Please note: When you’re ready to get out of the bath, be careful not to stand up too quickly!
+Ginger baths tend to relax our kidneys, which can lower our blood pressure.
+If you feel slightly light-headed when standing up, try strongly contracting your thigh muscles – this should help.
 Just remember to be gentle with yourself and move slowly.

 Who should take a ginger bath?

-Ginger baths aren’t just great for kids and teens; ginger baths are also great for adults too and especially good for infants.
+Ginger baths aren’t just great for kids and teens; they are also great for adults too, and especially good for infants.
 When making a ginger bath for your baby, a good option is for mom or dad to get in the tub with the baby.
 This can often be more relaxing and soothing for your sick little babe.

-Next time your kids get sick the best thing you can do right away for your sweet, sick child is to plop them, gently of course, into a ginger bath.
+Next time your kids get sick, the best thing you can do right away for your sweet, sick child is plopping them gently into a ginger bath.

 One more gingery extra tip: this short video will show you the easiest and fastest way to peel ginger.
 How helpful!